aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_solversession-procedures-and-functions/gmp_solversession_addlinearization.rst

        ``CallbackAddLazyConstraint`` callback procedure.

-    -  A ``CallbackAddCut`` callback procedure will only be called when solving mixed integer programs with CPLEX or GUROBI.
-In case of GUROBI the cuts are always local even if argument *local* has value 0.
+    -  A ``CallbackAddCut`` callback procedure will only be called when solving mixed integer programs with CPLEX or Gurobi.
+In case of Gurobi the cuts are always local even if argument *local* has value 0.

-    -  A ``CallbackAddLazyConstraint`` callback procedure will only be called when solving mixed integer programs with CPLEX or GUROBI.
+    -  A ``CallbackAddLazyConstraint`` callback procedure will only be called when solving mixed integer programs with CPLEX or Gurobi.

     -  Argument *purgeable* can only be used with CPLEX.
 If the cut is local then the cut will not be purgeable even if argument *purgeable* has